 Download our checklist to diagnose the root cause of adhesion failures you’re experiencing in your PCB manufacturing process: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers

-Manufacturers of PCB generally take great care when handling boards and components to ensure no damage comes to them.
-Wearing gloves and using fully sealed packaging go a long way to preserve the life and usability of electronic components.
+Manufacturers of PCBs generally take great care when handling boards and components to ensure no damage comes to them.
+Wearing gloves and using fully sealed packaging go a long way to preserve the shelf life and usability of electronic components.
 Protecting them from corrosion due to moisture, finger oils, and other environmental contaminants is extremely important.
 All of these are possible root causes of contamination and problems down the line.

-ENIG is also susceptible to a particular kind of corrosion called “black pad,” where the nickel has broken down more than desired (some nickel oxidation is required for the gold to form a coating on the nickel) and increases the amount of phosphorus.
+ENIG is also susceptible to a particular kind of corrosion called “black pad,” where the nickel has broken down more than desired (some nickel oxidation is required for the gold plating to form a coating on the nickel) and increases the amount of phosphorus.
 When the nickel is corroded due to over-oxidation or dissolving during the solder reflow (oven curing) phase, the nickel appears darker and becomes brittle.

-But there are a few areas of the circuit board assembly process that typically go uncontrolled and could allow adhesion failures like dewetting, non-uniform coatings, corrosion, dendrite growth, shorts in the board, and many other unpleasant issues.
+However, there are a few areas of the circuit board assembly process that typically go uncontrolled and could allow adhesion failures like dewetting, non-uniform coatings, corrosion, dendrite growth, shorts in the board, and many other unpleasant issues.

 Once PCBs have had the ENIG finish applied, they often go into storage in batches and await their chance to be populated with small components.
 These components will be soldered, adhered, wire-bonded, sintered, and attached in other ways to the surface mount pads on the ENIG finished boards.